vikaschoudhary16/vikaschoudhary16.github.io/_posts/2025-04-02-byo-waypoint.md

 Key aspects of this architecture:

-1. The waypoint is deployed using ingress gateway class `istio` unlike istio-managed waypoint where `istio-waypoint` is used
+1. The waypoint is deployed using provider specific gateway class ex: `class-eg` or `class-nginx` etc unlike istio-managed waypoint where `istio-waypoint` is used
 2. It's labeled with `istio.io/dataplane-mode: ambient` to enable traffic capture, unlike istio-managed waypoint where waypoint traffic is not intercepted by ztunnel
 3. Server pods specify this non-istio gateway/waypoint as their waypoint using the usual `use-waypoint` label
 4. Traffic to this waypoint is intercepted by ztunnel, which terminates the HBONE connection and uses plaintext within the waypoint's network namespace.
 Please note because of ztunnel interception, we dont need to configure any mtls or HBONE at custom waypoint proxy.